 The Barnyard Weed Warriors has 3 border collies on the duty at all sites.
 The dogs are used to assist the wrangler in maintaining control of the herd and for protection against any and all predators.
-The dog crew consists of Miss Allie, Jinx & Joy; a mother and two daughters.
+The dog crew consists of Jinx, Joy & Fly.

-Joy, also called Joy-Joy, turned 5 on November 10, 2017.
-She is a full sister to Jinx and is still learning the ropes as a herding dog and is very sociable, unlike Jinx.
-Joy does have two vices that we do not like to encourage; jumping up on people and licking them with her lightning fast tongue and we can’t hand feed her as she accidentally takes more than the food, at times.
-Jinx and Joy are a bit larger framed and shorter hair than their mother, due to the fact that their father was from a bloodline bred specifically for working cattle.
-The shorter hair is easier to manage when the dogs go into the brush, unlike Miss Allie’s which requires more grooming.
+Joy, also called Joy-Joy, turns 9 on November 10, 2021.
+She is a full sister to Jinx, and very sociable.
+Joy does have two vices that we do not like to encourage; jumping up on people and licking them with her lightning fast tongue and we can’t hand feed her as she accidentally takes more than the food, at times (she sometimes gets fingers too.).

 Border collies have over 500 years of breeding behind them, to give them the natural instinct of herding.
-Our herding crew is not professionally trained, they have learned to work with Mary and she has learned to command them in a way that they understand.
+Our herding crew is not professionally trained (Fly is the exception) , they have learned to work with Mary and she has learned to command them in a way that they understand.
 These dogs are hand, whistle and voice commanded.

 When we are on site, we prefer that you do not pet the dogs through the fence as it is electrified and you might get shocked.
 There are times when Mary can bring them out of the fencing, for meet and greet time, but there are times when they are working and Mary will have to decline the request.